KMarkert/Hymod.jl/README.md

 Hymod model implementation in Julia

-Simple package with functionality to calibrate/simulate river dischage with the Hymod model.
+Simple package with functionality to calibrate/simulate river discharge with the Hymod model.

 ## Installation

-The Hymod package is not yet registered on the Julia package registery.
-For now, you can install Hymod.jl from the GitHub repo.
+The Hymod package is available through the Julia package system and can be installed using the following commands:.

 ```
+julia> using Pkg
-julia> Pkg.add(PackageSpec(url="https://github.com/JuliaHydro/Hymod.jl"))
+julia> Pkg.add("Hymod")
 ```

 ## Example use